raffienficiaud/livius/doc/source/index.rst

 ``--is_visual_test`` permits to limit the processing of the final video to 10 seconds, which may be convenient for visual checks.
 However the thumbnail extraction is (currently) performed for the full video.

+``--process-only-index`` makes the command run the processing of only one video.
+This is convenient in case the processing is run on a eg. cluster and each processing of a unique video spans one process.

+``--non-interactive`` might be needed in environment where no front-end interaction is possible (eg. remote session).

 Installation
 ============